mfx9/mrtp/README.md

 Essentially, the purpose of writing Mrtp was to refresh my knowledge of C++, raytracing and computer graphics.
-Also to experiment with linking of a project to third-party libraries, for example png++ and tinyxml2.
+Also to experiment with linking of a project to third-party libraries, for example png++.

 As of now, the program is not fully functional and is under development.